sarikasurampudi/oml/oml-fun-on-adb/omlsql/omlsql.md

 ## Introduction

- This lab walks you through the steps to explore, build, evaluate, and score data using OML4SQL from a Time Series example available in OML Notebooks.
+ This lab walks you through the steps to explore, build, evaluate, develop and forecast using a time series model with OML4SQL from a Time Series example available in OML Notebooks.
 The data set used in this example is from the SH schema.
 The SH schema can be readily accessed in Oracle Autonomous Database.
 Oracle includes the Exponential Smoothing (ESM) algorithm for time series.
 Exponential smoothing is a forecasting method for time series data.
 It is a moving average method where exponentially decreasing weights are assigned to past observations.

 Estimated Time: 30 minutes